AdobeDocs/campaign-web.en/help/v8/email/content-components.md

     >
     >You can add several components into a single structure and into each column of a structure.

 1. Adjust the options for each component using the contextual **[!UICONTROL Settings]** tab.
 For example, choose to display it on desktop or mobile devices only, or both.
 You can also manage link options from this tab.
-[Learn more on managing links](message-tracking.md)
+[Learn more about managing links](message-tracking.md)

 1. Adjust the styling attributes for each component using the **[!UICONTROL Style]** tab.
 For example, change the text style, padding, or margin of each component.
 [Learn more about alignment and padding](alignment-and-padding.md)